-It’s the first week of January, meaning it’s officially the season for setting goals.
-So many of us sit down each year to write out our goals and resolutions for the year.
+I don’t know about you, but I love setting goals.
+Like, I may be slightly obsessed.
+So many of us sit down each year to write out our goals and resolutions for the year, but I think it’s something we should be doing all year long!
 For most of us, figuring out how to set goals is not the problem.
 It’s the follow-through that’s the problem.
 I know I’m guilty of this!
-I set a “New Years Resolution” and have forgotten all about it by February.
-So today we aren’t going to talk about New Years Resolutions, yours or mine.
-Today we’re going to talk about goals.
+I set a goal and then totally forget about it.
+So today we’re going to talk about goals.
 More specifically, we’re going to talk about how to set goals you can actually achieve.

 Write Them Down

 I’m a huge proponent of lists of all kinds.
 Just ask my husband!
 There’s a list for everything.
 I have lists of blog projects I want to get done, lists of products I want to add to my Etsy shop, lists of things we need to do around the house, etc. Sure, sometimes I’ll write something on a list and it won’t get done.
 But I guarantee that if I don’t write it down, I’ll forget all about it and it will never get done.
 When thinking of how to set goals, making a list is the best place to start.